Steiynbrodt/RCS-calculator-3d-/README.md

 ```

 Load an STL/OBJ/GLB/GLTF model, select a material and radar preset, then start the simulation.
 You can also perform a frequency sweep and export results for further analysis.

+### NCTR preview
+Use the **NCTR-Vorschau** button to generate a micro-Doppler signature preview.
+The resulting spectrogram can be exported as CSV and reused as a simple NCTR template for aircraft identification workflows.